 Many medical experts believe that over use of harsh products is linked to the rise in sensitive skin.
 Exposing your skin to harsh chemicals can reduce moisture

 levels in your skin dramatically.
-Our team of formulation scientists believes in skincare without unnecessary chemicals and with active hydrating ingredients to enhance all skin types even the most sensitive skin.
+Our team of formulation scientists believes in skincare with active functional and hydrating ingredients to enhance all skin types even the most sensitive skin.

-In cosmetic labelling, the term "alcohol," refers to Ethyl alcohol.
-Ethyl alcohol can dry out skin and hair.
-Cosmetic products, including those labelled "alcohol free," may contain other alcohols, such as Cetyl, Stearyl or Cetearyl alcohol.
+In cosmetic labelling, the term "alcohol," refers to Ethyl Alcohol.
+Ethyl Alcohol can dry out skin and hair.
+Cosmetic products, including those labelled "alcohol free," may contain other alcohols, such as Cetyl, Stearyl or Cetearyl Alcohol.
 This can lead to some confusion among consumers when they check the ingredient listings on cosmetic labels to determine alcohol content.
-These are known as fatty alcohols, and their effects on the skin are quite different from those of Ethyl alcohol.
-Others include Benzyl alcohol which is used as a preservative.
+These are known as fatty alcohols, and their effects on the skin are quite different from those of Ethyl Alcohol.
+Others include Benzyl Alcohol which is used as a preservative.

 NO DYES/NO COLOUR

-NO METHYLISOTHIAZOLINE (MI)
+NO METHYLISOTHIAZOLINE (MIT)

 preserves the shelf life of these products.
-MI may cause a type of eczema in some people.
-Symptoms include redness, dryness, a burning or stinging sensation, facial swelling, blisters and crusting.
+There is strong evidence that MI is a skin allergen particularly in people with eczema.
+Symptoms may include redness, dryness, a burning or stinging sensation, facial swelling, blisters and crusting.
 Allergy to products containing MI may develop after having used

 The water used in elave products is high grade purified water which has been filtered to remove harsh drying chemicals such as fluoride, metals and

 profiles are used to avoid irritating even the most sensitive skin.
 In addition to using the gentlest preservatives, we use the lowest quantity of preservatives necessary to preserve the product to further avoid irritating sensitive skin.